SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 4. In the Create wizard in the Plan dropdown list, select the service *SAP S/4HANA Cloud Extensibility* with plan *messaging*.
 Choose a CLI friendly name for your instance (e.g. *georelmessaging*).

 > **Note**
 > Since a single subaccount is shared among all participants, please use `georelmessaging_(your D number)` (e.g. georelmessaging_d049740) as the name of instance.
-In addition, in below screenshot, please choose the registered **S4HANACloud_PM_my304263** for System Name dropdown list.
+In addition, in below screenshot, please choose the registered **PMLearning_S/4HANA Cloud system** for System Name dropdown list.

  ![Plan](./images/setup17.png)